RCIRODERICK CONSULTINGTalk to an engineer

 The multiplication lifts over the collection because the article and the verb mark precios as a collection at every reference, and the resulting precios_finales is committed to a collection by los and son at its own binding site.
 There is no separate map, no comprehension syntax, no broadcasting operator; the article and the verb do the work.

-A Spanish-speaking programmer reading these lines does not have to learn a new type system.
-They already enforce concord in every sentence they speak; Inflexión asks them to let the concord they were already enforcing carry the scalar-versus-collection distinction.
+A programmer who speaks Spanish, reading these lines, does not have to learn a new type system.
+They already enforce concord in every sentence they speak; Inflexión asks them to let the concord they were already enforcing carry the distinction between scalar and collection.

 Why number agreement is the closing piece

 The other five mappings are foreground.
 Ser/estar shows up at the moment you bind a value.
 Mood shows up at the moment you commit to how a statement is to be evaluated.
 Aspect shows up at the moment you commit to eager or lazy.
 Clitics show up at the moment you call a function with multiple arguments.
-Diminutive and augmentative show up at the moment you scale a number or pick a cheap-versus-thorough variant.
+Diminutive and augmentative show up at the moment you scale a number or pick a variant from cheap to thorough.
 Each is a feature you reach for at specific moments.

 It is also the most quietly enforced.
 Ser/estar is the trap English speakers fall into in the first month; mood is the trap they fall into in the second; aspect, clitics, and diminutive each have their own moments of confusion.
-Number agreement is the one Spanish-speakers obey without ever having been told to obey, and the one English-speakers (after the initial period of remembering verb conjugations) internalise quickly because the rule is straightforward.
+Number agreement is the one Spanish-speakers obey without ever having been told to obey, and the one English-speakers internalise quickly because the rule is straightforward.
 It is the easiest of the six to use, and the most invisible.
-That is the closing piece's distinguishing quality: it is the mapping you were already using, in every sentence of every other article in this series.
+That is the distinguishing quality of the closing piece.
+It is the mapping you were already using, in every sentence of every other article in this series.

 What's next